I-Brain-BCI/ibrain_website/content/_index.md

           color: '#555'
       - title: '<span style="color: #fff; font-weight: bold;">BCIs for Regenerative Medicine</span>'

-        content: "We are developing 'pro-regenerative' BCIs that not only monitor and/or stimulate neural activity but also promote and control the growth of new neural tissue to repair the brain.
+        content: "We are developing ‘pro-regenerative’ BCIs that not only monitor and/or stimulate neural activity but also promote and control the growth of new neural tissue to repair damage and/or neurodegeneration in the brain.
 The work involves basic research across sciences, engineering and medicine with the goal of translation to human patients for personalized treatment of a range of brain diseases in a way simply not possible today."
         align: left
         background:
           image: